electric-monk/minissh/README.md

 - It's been updated to use STL smart pointers and strings, however this has increased the binary size by ~200K.
 Custom implementations may help for embedded purposes.
 It's also C++17, which may be a bit new for some purposes.
 On the plus side, the code is more clear to follow.
 - Blob class needs to be upgraded to be more efficient, by internally sharing pointers/etc.
-- Key storage, which is required for server support (which in itself should be trivial as most of the client code will also function in server mode)